 We tend to prefer ‘Total Return’ funds over Absolute Return funds.
-Total Return funds (such as Newton Real Return or Pyrford Global Total Return) tend to seek, but don’t guarantee, positive returns over the medium-to-long-term, and aim to capture some stock market upside while also seeking to offer some relative downside shelter.
+Total Return funds (such as Newton Real Return or Pyrford Global Total Return) tend to seek, but don’t guarantee, positive returns over the medium-to-long-term, and aim to capture some stock market upside while also seeking to offer some shelter in falling markets.
 Many aim to achieve their objective by investing in a combination of assets including shares; bonds; cash; commodities; and currencies.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.